Partnership for a Healthier America

 PHA employs its vast convening power, diverse network, and thought leadership to develop and spotlight the top programs and practices with the greatest potential to create positive change in the U.S. food landscape.
-PHA works with organizations across the supply chain - food producers, manufacturers, distributors, and retailers - to improve the nutritional profile of foods and beverages wherever consumers are - resulting in a greater volume of healthier options for all.
+PHA works with organizations across the supply chain – food producers, manufacturers, distributors, and retailers – to improve the nutritional profile of foods and beverages wherever consumers are – resulting in a greater volume of healthier options for all.
 PHA also collaborates with other nonprofit organizations, such as food banks to support and amplify efforts to add high-nutrition foods to the emergency and charitable food systems, while removing low-nutrition foods, in order to t provide the right food to children and families who suffer the most from health disparities caused by lack of access to healthier food options.

-Through partnerships with industry and innovative and collaborative core initiatives, PHA aims to create a world where all children, families, and adults - especially those disproportionately affected - will live healthier lives free from diet-related diseases.
+Through partnerships with industry and innovative and collaborative core initiatives, PHA aims to create a world where all children, families, and adults – especially those disproportionately affected – will live healthier lives free from diet-related diseases.

-Current Initiatives
+Current initiatives

-Through its initiatives, PHA works to make healthier choices accessible to all, and increases demand for those healthier options.